42 Career Overall Rank

-After the retrospective held at the National Gallery of Victoria in 2007, 2008 was a good one for this artist.
-Of the eight works offered four achieved prices that well exceeded her career average and this lifted her Art Market Index by a very healthy 10%.
+After Kitty's retrospective held at the National Gallery of Victoria in 2007, 2008 was a good one for this artist.
+Of the eight works offered four achieved prices that well exceeded her career average.
 2009 saw 14 works being offered, of which 11 sold for a total value of $137,760.
 Kulama (Yam) Ceremony in Rain 1999 sold for $31,200 creeping into Kantilla’s top ten.
 2010 brought equally consistent results, 11 of 15 works sold for a total value of $121,579 and a new record was set at sixth place.
 However this work had been offered three times over the previous five years, and is recorded as the artist’s seventh, eighth and ninth record.
 Each successive sale has brought a small dip in value.
 The hype surrounding the artist’s retrospective may have generated heat, but as the years progress, sellers with high expectations have generally been disappointed.
 This trend is further illustrated in 2017, where, even though 11 out of the 15 works on offer sold, almost everty sale placed either at the lower end of the pre-sale estimate or below it altogether, resulting in an average price of $8,148.
 The saving grace of 2017 was an untitled work from 1997, selling for a very impressive $34,160 and placing 11th on her list of highes prices.